 Each patch in the list shows a patch type, an advisory number, a short description, the number of clients in your network affected, and the date the patch was last updated.
 Click the advisory number to see more information about the patch.
-For more information about the Patches > Patch List > Patch Details section, see xref:reference:patchedetails.adoc
+For more information about the Patches > Patch List > Patch Details section, see xref:reference:patches/patch-details.adoc